At a glance…

 - Volunteer placement

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Mexico.
+Animal Care/Animal Rights volunteers must have an active tetanus shot in order to participate on this project.

 Free Interactive Volunteer Training - All volunteers are encouraged to complete our interactive pre-departure training, which is available exclusively to registered IVHQ volunteers.
 The training is designed to build an understanding of important aspects that need to be considered before embarking on an IVHQ program.
 It helps volunteers to prepare in the right way by providing advice on what it takes to be a safe, responsible and valuable volunteer.
 Try a sample of the training here.